-However, in many cases you may not actually face transit risk because the CCPs often call margin from us early in the morning so we will often use our own funds to satisfy the margin call and then seek to recover such amount from you.
-In these cases, it is rather that we are exposed to you for the interim period.
+However, in many cases you may not actually face transit risk because we will often use our own funds to satisfy the margin call and then seek to recover such amount from you.
+In these cases, it is rather that we are exposed to you.
 The arrangements between you and us relating to how the margin calls will be funded will be set out in the client clearing agreement between you and us.

 If we are not a member of such CCP ourselves, we may enter into a principal-to-principal transaction with another clearing broker, instead of a principal-to-principal transaction with such CCP.
-Such arrangements are outside the scope of this document.
+Such arrangements are outside the scope of this document.3